syy1125/ProjectStardust/Assets/Readme.md

 # Script Modules

+- Library modules: General purpose root modules
     - Components: General purpose, game-agnostic components that can be useful in many games.
+- Gameplay modules: Concepts used across the entire game
     - WorldSurface: Code relating to processing and manipulating the surface of a world.
+    - Gameplay: Module uniting all gameplay modules.
+- User modules: Concepts used in a specific situation
     - MapEditor: Code relating to creating a game map.